Welcome to

 As an attendee at Wilderness Camp, you are expected to:

-• Study 1 Thessalonians using the Camp Notes, as well as any other materials you may like to use.
+Study Malachi using the Camp Notes, as well as any other materials you may like to use.

-• Mark your study into your Bible or complete the Workbook study tasks.
+Mark your study into your Bible before the camp.

 This is intended to be an achievable and rewarding study and we trust you will find it a very reasonable goal if you put time aside regularly for your study.
-We request that you to put time aside to complete your study before you get to the camp.
+We request that you complete your study if you would like to attend the camp.
 Please get in touch with us early if you would like any assistance planning how you can complete the study.